CMPSC-301-Allegheny-College-Spring-2023/finalProject/README.md

   * Please remember to include your name on everything you submit for the class.
 If there are no included names of the members of the group, then the instructor will be unable to award credit for your work.

   * Please submit source code that can be run as-is by the instructor during grading.
-All relevant code is to be un-commented, while all non-code areas in your source code are to be commented so as not to interfere with execution.
+All relevant code is to be uncommented, while all non-code areas in your source code are to be commented so as not to interfere with execution.

 --